CSC392-CSC492-Building-AI-ML-systems/ai-identities/response_classifier/README.md

 3. **Final Classifier with Threshold Tuning**: Use a refined dataset to tune and evaluate a production-ready classifier with OOD detection.

 Key findings:
-- Best classifier: TF-IDF trigram with cosine similarity (achieves >95% top-1 accuracy on base data).
+- **Best classifier**: TF-IDF trigram with cosine similarity (achieves >95% top-1 accuracy on base data).
-- Best user prompt: "Invent a new taste unknown to humans ...
+- **Best user prompt**: "Invent a new taste unknown to humans ...
 Speak like a professor and only ..." (most discriminative).
-- Optimal threshold: 0.65 (balances accuracy and OOD detection; see tuning results below).
+- **Optimal threshold**: 0.65 (balances accuracy and OOD detection; see tuning results below).
 - **Refusal Analysis**: Overall refusal rate 10.83%.
 Highest in legal/tech support prompts.
 Meta and Google models refuse more (up to 36%).
-- **Inter-LLM Similarities**: LLMs from the same family (e.g., Meta's Llama models) show high cosine similarities, especially at higher temperatures.
-Distinct clusters emerge, with Qwen models forming one group, Meta models another, and others more dispersed.
+- **Inter-LLM Similarities**: LLMs from the same family (e.g., Meta's Llama models) show high cosine similarities.
+Distinct clusters emerge, with Meta and Google models forming their own groups, and others more dispersed.
 - **Intra-LLM Dispersion**: Dispersion decreases with higher temperatures, indicating more consistent responses.
 For example, Qwen_Qwen3-14B has the lowest overall dispersion (mean cosine to centroid: 0.448).
-- **Temperature Impact**: Lower temperatures lead to higher deviation from overall behavior (mean diff: 0.14 for low vs. 0.03 for high).
 - **Classifier Performance**: Using TF-IDF trigram with cosine similarity, top-1 accuracy on non-held-out test set is 0.92 (identified), with 30% unknown rate.
-On held-out, family accuracy is 1.0, branch 0.33 at threshold 0.65.
+On held-out, family accuracy is 1.0, branch accuracy is 0.33 at threshold 0.65.
-- **System Prompt Robustness**: Classifiers are robust, but "best-of-n" neutralization reduces accuracy most (avg 0.11).
+- **System Prompt Robustness**: Prompt injection techniques and other system prompt neutralization technique does not improve prediction accuracy.

 ## Repository Structure

 ```
 .
 ├── classifier_model_scripts/     # Core scripts for data processing, splitting, evaluation, and analysis
-├── configs/                      # Configuration files (e.g., set of LLMs, user prompts, system prompts, neutralization techniques, temperature bins)
+├── configs/                      # Configuration files (e.g., set of LLMs, user prompts, etc)
 ├── data/                         # Raw and processed datasets, splits
 ├── data_collection_scripts/      # Scripts for collecting LLM response data
 ├── README.md                     # This file